arbCoding/PsSp/README.md

 ## Why does this exist?
 ### Summary

-The purpose can be summarized as **extending the productivity suite of the seismologist**.
-Seismologists have their program for writing manuscripts
-(e.g. MS Word, LaTeX), their program for giving scientific presentations (e.g. MS Powerpoint, Impress Presentation, etc.), their program for handling emails (Outlook, Thunderbird, whatever).
-The gap that exists is **what program do they use to do seismic anlaysis**?
-Far too often, it is whatever they manage to cludge together, so long as it *seems* to work.
+The purpose of this project is to **extend the productivity suite of the passive-source seismologist**.
+There exist great tools for writing manuscripts (e.g. MS Word, LibreOffice, LaTeX, ...).
+There exist great tools for creating presentations (e.g. MS Powerpoint, Impress Presentation, ...).
+There exist great tools for communicating with each other across the world (Outlook, Thunderbird, Zoom, MS Teams, ...).
+What tools exist for doing seismic analysis?
+Far too often, it is whatever the analyst manages to cludge together, provided it *seems* to do the job.

 ### Introduction

-Despite the various seismological tools that exist (and honestly, because of how they are designed) the seismologist will **most likely** need to code their own tool(s) (as a shell script stitching programs together, as a Python script using ObsPy, as a SAC macro, etc.).
+Despite the various seismological tools that exist, and because of how they are designed, the seismologist will **most likely** need to code their own tool(s) (as a shell script stitching programs together, as a Python script using ObsPy, as a SAC macro, etc.).
 While the ability to do that if it is desired by the researcher is awesome, the need to do it is unfortunate as not everyone wants to (or knows how to) write their own codes.
 It gets worse when you consider the performance of these codes, or how the codes end up becoming obsolete after a short time (try using someone's old Python scripts, or Matlab codes, have them not work and be stuck trying to figure out what is wrong instead of making progress on your research).